aip956/PythonExercises/Kafka_Consumer_Producer/README.txt

 http://127.0.0.1:8000/docs
 http://localhost:8000/docs

-Post a message:
+#### Post a message:
-topic: my_topic
+topic: feeling_ill
-message: Hello Kafka!
+message: Guest has stomach ache after eating 5 pieces of cake
-Should return code 200
+- Should return code 200
+- Alternatively, can start the servers (docker-compose up -d) and the app (uvicorn main:app --reload) -- Then run data script to auto-send data: python3 data.py

 Get the consumed messages: